These resources will likely be useful to you in generating, developing, refining, and revising your written work at St. Edward’s (and beyond).

 - Joseph Bizup’s BEAM (Background, Evidence, Argument, Method) heuristic is a powerful way to understand exactly what kinds of source material you need, and how you are to use it.
 Bizup asks us to understand our (and others’) purposes in using sources, which then allows us to understand what the sources are and how they do or do not support the writer’s aims.
 Here is a handout on BEAM from Indiana University Libraries.

 - Understanding how to integrate source material and the hierarchy of source uses will help you to write effectively and avoid mishandling sources.
 Here is a set of slides on the basics of source use that I use in teaching these skills.

 - “Complicate, Clarify, Extend, Illustrate: key moves in academic writing” by Chris Werry (Excellent overview of the ways in which writers create a space for their own projects, with starter phrases and examples.)

 The green words and phrases are particularly suggestive and transferable in helping you to generate your own ideas and approach.
 It doesn’t matter that you are probably not familiar with the specific subject matter of the articles from which I took these examples; what matters is that you start to see the inventive possibilities in particular knowable moves.
-I have examples from different fields because a) the rhetorical moves are similar and b) I teach the Honors Thesis Prep course, which has students from every school at St. Edward’s.
+I have examples from different fields because a) the rhetorical moves are similar and b) I have taught the Honors Thesis Prep course, which has students from every school at St. Edward’s.
 WRIT students will likely find the Humanities examples more germane, but should not shut their eyes to the similar rhetorical tasks in writing in any discipline.